crowdsecurity/crowdsec-docs/crowdsec-docs/docs/contributing/test_environment.md

 ---

 You need a test environment for several reasons:
- - Creatation of new parsers or scenarios
+ - Creation of new parsers or scenarios
  - Testing new features or in general
  - Showcase a bug or a corner-case